chenx/Sixp/README.md

 available at http://homecox.com/services/sixp/.
 See http://homecox.com/services/sixp/README for more details.

 The code here supports human/computer and computer/computer play.
 A live version is available at http://cssauh.com/sp.
-Remote human/human play is developed, but the code is not included here at this time.
+Remote human/human play is developed in 2015, but the code is not available here at this time.

 Put this code in a web server, you will be able to visit and play.